 As you can see, cost, flexibility, and visibility often compete against one another.
 Since flexible and comprehensive both have strong impacts on cost, it may be challenging to even choose 2 of the 3 dynamics and have much success with your security and observability efforts.
 Fortunately, Cribl LogStream can mitigate the tradeoffs among these considerations.

-Reduce data.
 One of the most elemental features of LogStream is its ability to reduce data of little analytical value.
 Doing this before you pay to ingest this data or store it can help you dramatically slash costs.
 Customers use LogStream to cut data by 30% or more by eliminating null fields, removing duplicate data, and dropping fields they will never analyze.
 This means you keep all the data you need, and only pay to analyze and store what is important to you now.
 Read our paper “Six Techniques to Control Log Volume” for some ways to get started.

-Route a copy of full-fidelity data to low-cost storage.
 You never know when you might need a piece of data for later investigation.
 By sending a copy of your data to cheap object storage like data lakes, file systems, or infrequent-access cloud storage, you will always have what you need, without paying to keep it in your system of analysis.
 It can cost as much as 100X more to store data in a logging tool than in S3 storage.
 For more on that, read “Why Log Systems Require So Much Infrastructure.”
 Sending full-fidelity data to cheap storage can provide more comprehensive data without adding a lot of cost.
 It also enables much longer data retention at a fraction of the cost.

-Replay data from cheap storage.
 Using the Data Collection feature, you can pull a subset of data from object storage, and re-stream it to any analytics tool as needed.
 This increases flexibility and comprehensive visibility, while minimizing the costs.

-Transform your data.
 Take the data you have and format it for any destination, without having to add new agents.
 LogStream can take data from one source, a Splunk forwarder, for example, and shape it into the format required by a different tool such as Elasticsearch or Exabeam.
 By transforming the data you already have, and sending it to the tools your teams use, you increase flexibility without incurring the cost and effort of recollecting the same data multiple times in different formats.

-Enrich your data.
-Add context to your data for more comprehensive analysis.
+Add context to your data for a more comprehensive analysis.
 Sometimes adding a small amount of data can unlock answers to critical questions.
 Rather than collecting this data separately, sending it to a separate tool for analysis, and trying to correlate it later, you can enrich your current data streams with key pieces of information to build a more comprehensive view.
 This can also help you reduce the data you pay to analyze and store.
 One customer added data from a top domains list, and dropped 95% of logs they sent to their SIEM tool.
 By filtering out unlikely threats, they added a new data type to analyze without a major impact on their budget.

 Making decisions in IT often presents tradeoffs between the competing goals of cost, flexibility, and comprehensive data analysis.
 LogStream can help you dramatically reduce the negative consequences of these choices.
 Take one of our interactive sandbox courses to learn more about how LogStream can help you “choose all 3.”
 You can also learn from your industry peers in our Cribl Community Slack.